lukaszkups/lukaszkups-old/content/blog/0009_jquery_promises_explained.md

 </code>
 </pre>

-Now's the funny part: the `dfd.resolve(result)` contains a kind of promise that it will wait till the `result` variable get any value.
+The `dfd.resolve(result)` contains a kind of promise for us that it will wait till the `result` variable get any value.

 The last line of the code above returns the promise object itself - and it's obligate for our `when` method placed below: